 - Repayment of qualified student loans up to $10,000

-Is my child required to attend college in Massachusetts?
+Is my child required to attend college or vocational school in Massachusetts?

 No!
-The U.Fund 529 college savings can be used at any accredited college or vocational school across the U.S. and in other countries throughout the world.
+Funds saved within the MEFA U.Fund 529 account can be used at any accredited college or vocational school across the U.S. and in other countries throughout the world.
 Check out this list to browse all eligible institutions.

 Can anyone else contribute to my account?

 Yes!
-Any family member or friend can add to your 529 account through College Gifting.
+Any family member or friend can add to your MEFA U.Fund 529 account through College Gifting.